hebertpxx/interactive-rating-component-main/README.md

 It was allowed to use any tools you like to help you complete the challenge.

-Your users should be able to:
+The users should be able to:

 Select and submit a number rating
 See the "Thank you" card state after submitting a rating